leanprover-community/lean4-samples/ListComprehension/README.md

 a simple list containing the term.
 You can test this works with something like `#eval [10 | ]` which produces the list `[10]`.

-The second pattern handles the for loop `compClause` which transforms to the `List.map` functor, here we've defined a slight variation on the `List.map` named `List.map'` which simply reverses the order of the args.
-This helps Lean type inference work better over all the clauses.
+The second pattern handles the for loop `compClause` which transforms to the `List.map functor.
 The third pattern handles the `if` condition which transforms to a complete Lean `if then else` expression where the else clause simply returns an empty list.